matthewidavis/PTZOptics-Moondreams/README.md

 ---

-*Built with MoonDream AI and designed for video production enthusiasts, educators, and anyone curious about computer vision.*
+*Built with MoonDream AI and designed for video production enthusiasts, educators, and anyone curious about visual reasoning and computer vision.*